FluxConnect

 No per-user licenses

-FluxConnect charges €1 per active supplier per month.
-No seat-based licensing means you can onboard hundreds of suppliers without cost spiraling.
+FluxConnect SaaS charges for order-line volume, not supplier seats.
+No seat-based licensing means you can onboard hundreds of suppliers without license sprawl.

 Zero IT dependency